Electric Generator Safety

 How to Use a Generator and Stay Safe

 There are a lot of ways you can incorrectly and unsafely operate a generator.
-Having the proper knowledge will allow you to weather storms and just keep living.
+Here is what to keep in mind to keep you and your family safe.

 Deadly levels of CO can quickly build up in these spaces and can linger for hours, even after the generator has shut off.